Oneflow-Inc/libai/docs/source/tutorials/basics/Build_New_Project_on_LiBai.md

 $FILE --config-file $CONFIG ${@:4}
 ```

-After the above modules are built, we can start training with single gpu.
+After building the above modules, you can start training with single gpu.

 > Config can support both `py` files and generated `yaml` files.